 📍 Bangkok – Wat SothornWararamWoraviharn (88.8 km): 1.03 hr Wat SothornWararamWoraviharn – Talad Baan Mai (4.2 km): 5 min Talad Baan Mai – TaladKlongSuan (21.6 km): 22 min TaladKlongSuan - Chao Phraya Abhaibhubejhr Hospital (92.8 km): 1.18 hr Chao Phraya Abhaibhubejhr Hospital – Khao Yai (147 km): 2.23 hr

-Lunch at the market.
+Enjoy lunch at the market.

-After lunch, depart for Chao Phraya Abhaibhubejhr Hospital in Prachinburi.
-Within this charming yellow colonial building lies a center of traditional herbal pharmacy study and training.
-Experience the varieties and healing properties of Thai herbs.
-Continue to Khao Yai via a scenic road that runs alongside Khao Yai National Park.
-Start a 1km walk through the forest to Nong Phug She Tower, which is located near Nong Phug Shee pond - the main water source for many species of animal.
+Continue to Khao Yai via a scenic road along Khao Yai National Park.
+Take a short 1 km walk through the forest to Nong Phug She Tower, located near Nong Phug Shee Pond, the main water source for many local species of animals.

 Continue to the hotel.

-Overnight at Khao Yai.
+Overnight at Khao Yai

 Inclusions: